the-sujit/IMDb_SQL_Analysis/readme.txt

 an so on

 For this analysis I used
-1. Aggregate Functions like GORUP BY
+1. Aggregate Functions like GROUP BY
 2. String Functions like '||'
 3. Output Control Functions like WHERE, ORDER BY, LIMIT
 4. Nested queries like advanced select